 - If your friends send you emails sent to an extensive recipient list, request that they use BCC instead of TO or CC so that other recipients cannot see your email address; or request they stop including you if you do not want to receive the emails.

 - Do not list your email address on your website or anywhere the public can access it.

-Using these precautions, you can significantly mitigate what spam you do receive and prevent most spam from ever happening.
+Using these precautions, you can significantly mitigate what spam you receive and prevent most spam from ever happening.

 Unfortunately, once spammers figure out your email address, your options for preventing spam are limited.
 The first and most highly recommended option is to set up user-level filters to automatically route emails that are likely to be spam to the trash or to a folder where you can quickly check for legitimate mail routed there by mistake before bulk deleting the mail.

 HostGator offers both user-level filtering and multiple automated tools that can assist in removing spam from your web hosting inbox.
 These options are included with every cPanel hosting package and are free to use.
 For information on how to configure and use these tools, please check the following articles:

 In addition to server-side filtering, many third-party email clients, such as Outlook, have additional spam filtering built into their programs.
 Using one or a combination of these options can assist with cleaning out the spam that you receive.

-A few premium options will help prevent and filter spam more easily and with less configuration and setup.
+A few premium options will help prevent and filter spam more efficiently and with less configuration and setup.
 The following premium services are recommended by HostGator:

 - WHOIS Information & Domain Privacy - Spammers may use your WHOIS information for your domain to identify valid email addresses to which they may send spam.
 Purchasing WHOIS privacy protection can prevent spammers from gaining your email from publicly available information.